Above Finished Floor (AFF)

 Society of Motion Picture and Television Engineers color bars is a television test pattern used where the NTSC (National Television Systems Committee) video standard is utilized.
 Comparing this pattern as received to the known standard gives video engineers an indication of how an NTSC video signal has been altered by recording or transmission and what adjustments must be made to bring it back to specification.
 The pattern is also used for setting a television monitor or receiver to reproduce NTSC chrominance and luminance information correctly.

 A range of colors can be created by the primary colors of light (RGB —Red, Green, Blue) and these colors then define a specific color space.

 Digital Keystone Correction

-Digital keystone correction manipulates the projected image vertically and/or horizontally so that you can get it as close to appearing as an even rectangle as possible.
-It is performed digitally before the image passes through the lens, and is accessed by projector's onscreen menu function, or via a dedicated control button on the projector or remote control.
+Digital keystone correction is a function that allows projectors that are not positioned perpendicular to the horizontal centerline of a screen (either too high or too low) to manipulate the projected image vertically and/or horizontally so that the image appears as close to an even rectangle as possible.
+It is performed digitally before the image passes through the lens and is accessed by projector's on-screen menu function or via a dedicated control button on the projector or remote control.